See Students Rights and Responsibilities - "Withdrawing from a Course"

 Withdrawal exceptions can only be granted when a student withdrew from a course.
 A grade of "F" cannot be replaced by a WE.

-To petition for additional exceptions, please submit the Exception to Withdrawal Policy Form (SB 1231) to the Office of the Registrar.
+To petition for a withdrawal exception for reasons not detailed above, please submit the to the Exception to Withdrawal Policy Form (SB 1231) Office of the Registrar.